-The development of extended half-life products is the first major improvement in care for hemophilia since the advent of virally safe concentrates and prophylaxis in the late 1980s.The half-life of factor IX is extended 2.5 to 5 times, factor VIII 1.5 times and recombinant factor VIIa possibly eight-fold.
-This has the potential to reduce the frequency of infusions, an advance in convenience, or increase the trough levels in prophylaxis, a clear therapeutic advance.
-Currently, prophylaxis aims to maintain at least a 1% factor level at all times.
-Should physicians and patients be content with 1% or is a higher trough level desirable to prevent bleeding?
+The development of extended half-life products was the first major improvement in care for hemophilia since the advent of virally safe concentrates and prophylaxis in the late 1980s.The half-life of factor IX is extended 2.5 to 5 times, factor VIII 1.5 times and recombinant factor VIIa possibly eight-fold.
+This has the potential to reduce the frequency of infusions, leading to increased adherence, or increase the trough levels in prophylaxis, a clear advance in efficacy.

 More potent products/Novel mechanisms of action